att-innovate/qnetdes/docs/demos/advanced-usage.rst

 There are three types of devices in netQuil: source, transit, and target devices.
 Source and target devices are associated with an agent, while transit devices are associated with instances of``QConnection``.
-When a qubit leaves Alice and travels to Bob, the qubit originates from Alice's source devices, travels through the transit devices attached to their ``QConnection`` and ends by hitting Bob's target devices.
+When a qubit leaves Alice and travels to Bob, the qubit originates from Alice's source devices, travels through the transit devices attached to their ``QConnection`` and ends by arriving through Bob's target devices.
 The order in which a qubit passes through each device corresponds to the order in which those devices were added to either the agent or connection.